 You will have a one-on-one evaluation with a rehab professional to identify your risk factors for lung disease, to establish your personal and exercise goals, and to assess your current functional capacity.
 Please dress comfortably and wear comfortable shoes.
 Be sure to bring your insurance card and your current medications list.

 Most insurance plans do cover a percentage of the Pulmonary Rehab.
-You will need to check with your provider on the back of your insurance card to verify coverage.
+We encourage you to check with your provider on the back of your insurance card to verify coverage or co-pay information.

 How to Contact Pulmonary Rehabilitation